 - 1.1 Employees are often the first to realise that there may be something seriously wrong within the Council.
 However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues or to the Council.
 They may also fear harassment or victimisation.
 In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - 1.2 Tonbridge & Malling Borough Council is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment we expect employees, and others that we deal with, who have serious concerns about any aspect of the Council's work to come forward and voice those concerns.
-It is recognised that most cases will have to proceed on a confidential basis. - 1.3 This document makes it clear that you can do so without fear of victimisation, subsequent discrimination or disadvantage.
+In line with that commitment we expect employees, and others that we deal with, who have serious concerns about any aspect of the Council's work to come forward and voice those concerns. - 1.3 The Council is committed to creating a safe workplace for its employees and for visitors to its premises.
+It takes very seriously any actions or practices that create a risk to the health and safety of staff or visitors and will take appropriate action to address any unacceptable practices that are reported.
+It should be remembered that employees have a legal responsibility to assist in maintaining a safe working environment and individual members of staff as well as their managers could face severe criminal penalties for serious breaches of this duty. - 1.4 It is recognised that most cases will have to proceed on a confidential basis. - 1.5 This document makes it clear that you can do so without fear of victimisation, subsequent discrimination or disadvantage.
 Employees are protected by law under the Public Interest Disclosure Act 1998, as long as the rules set out in the Act are complied with.
-This Confidential Reporting Code is intended to encourage and enable employees to raise serious concerns within the Council rather than overlooking a problem or having to go outside the Council to raise these concerns. - 1.4 The Code applies to all employees, agency staff and those contractors working for the Council.
+This Confidential Reporting Code is intended to encourage and enable employees to raise serious concerns within the Council rather than overlooking a problem or having to go outside the Council to raise these concerns. - 1.6 The Code applies to all employees, agency staff and those contractors working for the Council.
 It also covers suppliers.
-It is incorporated into the Council's Anti-Fraud and Corruption Policy, but it should be noted that the code covers action on a range of issues as illustrated in paragraph 2.2. - 1.5 These procedures are in addition to the Council's complaint procedures and other statutory reporting procedures applying to some departments.
-Managers are responsible for making staff, contractors and members of the public aware of the existence of these procedures. - 1.6 This Code has been discussed with the relevant trade unions and professional organisations and has their support.
+It is incorporated into the Council's Anti-Fraud and Corruption Policy, but it should be noted that the code covers action on a range of issues as illustrated in paragraph 2.2. - 1.7 These procedures are in addition to the Council's complaint procedures and other statutory reporting procedures applying to some departments.
+Managers are responsible for making staff, contractors and members of the public aware of the existence of these procedures. - 1.8 This Code has been discussed with the relevant trade unions and professional organisations and has their support.